Tiny Beast, Unaligned

 How to run Lizard

 Don't roll for the lizard.
-Narrate it, the same way you narrate the campfire or the smell of rain.
+Narrate it the same way you narrate the campfire or the smell of rain.
 It is a recurring sensory detail, not a combatant.

 Use lizards as scene-setters in environments that should feel alive and slightly unfamiliar.
 Sun-baked ruins, swamp boardwalks, jungle altars, the back rooms of a Calimshani souk.
 Drop one or two in the box text, never roll for them, and let the players decide whether to pay attention.
 A player who tries to catch a lizard rolls a Dexterity check against a passive 10 and gets a story about being the kind of person who catches lizards.
-That is the whole encounter.

-Have the lizard cock its head at the rogue while she is rifling the priest's desk.
+Have the lizard cock its head at the rogue while she is rifling the desk.
 Players catch eye contact with prey animals at the strangest moments and remember it.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.